Googulator/TeslaCrack/README.rst

-     The ``-e`` switch is needed to do a "deep" elliptic curve search, which speeds up *msieve* for numbers with many factors (by default, *msieve* is optimized for semiprimes such as moduli)
+     The ``-e`` switch is needed to do a "deep" elliptic curve search, which speeds up *msieve* for numbers with many factors (by default, *msieve* is optimized for semiprimes such as RSA moduli)

    - Alternatively, you can use *YAFU*, which is multithreaded, but tends to crash often (at least for me)